 Or download our app "Guided Lessons by Education.com" on your device's app store.

-Students will be able to use adjectives to describe a variety of images.
+- Students will be able to use adjectives in complete sentences to describe a variety of images.

 - On the board, write several phrases with adjectives.
 For example: "fuzzy caterpillar," "scruffy pirate," "happy puppy," or "sweet apple."
 Write at least eight sets.